Lachlan-Mayne/english-notes/Pete r/Business.md

 	- The use of storage, warehousing and distribution centres
 	- Material handling and packaging
 - Distribution refers to the ways of getting goods or services to the desired customers
+- **Transportation is concerned with the physical movement of inventories**
+-